Venture Capital’s ‘Knowledge Work’ Problem

 Deus ex machina

-for VC, the success of AI is existential Imagine entering VC in 2020, full of enthusiasm about a wave of technology that felt unstoppable.
-Your peers are impressed; it’s a prestigious industry that is perceived as commanding a lot of power (and capital).
+The success of AI is existential for venture capital Imagine entering VC in 2020, full of enthusiasm about a the unstoppable wave of technology.
+Your peers are impressed; it’s a prestigious industry that is perceived as commanding a lot of power through capital.
 You have to put aside your personal thesis in favour of the… Continue reading Deus ex machina

 Larian’s unfair advantage